 Added luxury: choose somewhere with a pianist

 A bit of background tinkling on the ivories really ups the afternoon tea game.
 Nothing screams classy more than a bit of Chopin with your cucumber sandwiches, or Saint–Saëns with your scones.
-One of my life’s goals is to work my way through the list of temptations on the brilliant Afternoon Tea website, but my all time favourite is the Chesterfield Mayfair.
+One of my life’s goals is to work my way through the list of temptations on the brilliant Afternoon Tea website, but my all time favourites are the Chesterfield Mayfair and the Townhouse Kensington.

 And remember afternoon tea isn’t just for girls.
 I dragged Hubbie along to try the Charlie and the Chocolate Factory afternoon tea at One Aldwych, and after eyeing up the candyfloss, the tarts and the flaming iced cocktails, he promptly asked why I hadn’t taken him for tea before!